I love camping! Camping solo has additional joys and challenges to consider which I will get into below, including:

 - You're outside all the time.
 The tent is really just for sleeping.
 I LOVE this.

-- There are no beds to set up at night.
+- There are no beds to set up at night like there are in an RV.
 You just crawl into the tent.

-- Regular campsites for tents are inexpensive running about $23 per night in a provincial park in Canada.
+- Regular campsites for tents (with no services) are inexpensive, running about $35-$45/night.

-- The maintenance of life involves cooking food, cleaning dishes and lighting a fire - that's it.
+- Daily chores involve cooking food, cleaning dishes, and lighting a fire.
+That's it.